 Where to Camp in the Pelican State

-Its blend of American, African and French influences gives this state a unique culture like no place else on earth, and cities like Baton Rouge and New Orleans have become popular tourist destinations, particularly in the Mardi Gras season.
+Its blend of American, African, and French influences gives this state a unique culture like no place else on earth, and cities like Baton Rouge and New Orleans have become popular tourist destinations, particularly during the Mardi Gras season.

 Louisiana has no shortage of natural scenery and great fishing and hiking.
 For these reasons and more, it's a perfect destination for those seeking an outdoor adventure.
 Here are our picks for the 10 best places to camp in Louisiana.

 The park covers over 6,400 acres of rolling hills and water in South Central Louisiana.
-The cool, clear waters of Lake Chicot have yielded record freshwater catches of largemouth bass, crappie, bluegill and red-ear sunfish.
+The cool, clear waters of Lake Chicot have yielded record freshwater catches of largemouth bass, crappie, bluegill, and red-ear sunfish.